Chapter 7. Immutant Messaging

 and a function accepting one parameter which will be applied to any

 received message.
-All of the above options except :timeout are
+All of the above options for receive

 :concurrency | 1 | The maximum number of listening threads that can simultaneouly call the function |